penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailyocupation.md

 ## minimumTeaching

-Teacher's minimum time of teaching with students.
+Minimum teaching time of the teacher with students.

 `minimumTeaching`